abeeching/thm-stuff/soc1-learning-path/s03r12 Tshark - Basics.md

 As a heads-up, you can use both `-a` and `-b` parameters; however, there must be one `-a` (or auto-stop) parameter present, unless you want tshark to run indefinitely.

+The information needed for the next two questions is given above.

 **[Task 5, Question 1] Which parameter can help analysts create a continuous capture dump?** - `-b`

 **[Task 5, Question 2] Can we combine autostop and ring buffer parameters with TShark?** - y